clementbenard/clementbenard.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a research scientist in machine learning and statistics at Safran Tech, in Paris region.
+I am currently a research scientist in machine learning at Safran Tech, in Paris region.
 My research interests span machine learning interpretability, random forests, causality, and uncertainty quantification.
 I am also driven by practical applications and software development.